Legal

 Types of Deeds of Trust

-There are generally three types of deeds related to trusts.
-They are the Deed of Trust, the Reconveyance Deed and the Trustee’s Deed.
+There are typically three types of deeds related to trusts.
+They are the Deed of Trust, the Reconveyance Deed and the Trustee's Deed.
 Each of these deeds is a part of the terms of the Deed of Trust.

 A Trust